 I’ve no complaints that are justified for this third title.
 It’s actually quite cute and although critics have nothing kind to say, there’s no reason for this considering this isn’t supposed to be intelligent.
 It’s made to entertain children and their families – and it does.
 It’s awfully cute, and we should enjoy as nothing more than good fun.
 It just makes its viewer smile so why not just enjoy the ride!

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)Reviewing the third in the 'Alvin' movies series with Jason Lee!
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)Reviewing the third in the 'Alvin' movies series with Jason Lee!
 ‘Alvin and the Chipmunks: Chipwrecked’ (2011). #Movies #FunnyMovies #FWArchives Click To Tweet

 find us on social media: MeWe; Instagram; or Pinterest – and join Finding Wonderland’s NEW reader group on MeWe!